Healthy Recipes Blog

 • 1 tablespoon mayonnaise

-• ¼ teaspoon Diamond Crystal kosher salt - see notes below
+• ¼ teaspoon Diamond Crystal kosher salt - or ⅛ teaspoon of any other salt, including Morton kosher salt

 • ¼ teaspoon garlic powder